Shabbeer10/MERN_Stack/README.md

 ## Introduction

-This is a simple MERN stack application.
+This website - ReSource - is a simple MERN stack application.
 It leverages MongoDB, Express.js, React, and Node.js to provide a full-stack development experience.
 My focus was learning to implement these technologies together successfully first, rather than robust UI/UX.
 I focus on that as time goes on.

 ## Technologies Used